metabase/metabase/docs/configuring-metabase/caching.md

 ## Getting fresh results

-To override a cached question result, re-run the question using the **refresh** button (counterclockwise arrow).
+To override a cached question result, re-run the question using the **refresh** button (clockwise arrow icon).

 ## Average query execution time